NREL/EnergyPlus/doc/src/docs/EngineeringReference/13e-EncyclopaedicRefs.md

 <div>$${\bar \omega_Z}{ =_\,}{{\left( {\sum\limits_{j = 1}^{TotZones} {{{\dot m}_{\,Zj}}\cdot {\omega_{Zj}}} } \right)} \mathord{\left/ {\vphantom {{\left( {\sum\limits_{j = 1}^{TotZones} {{{\dot m}_{\,Zj}}\cdot {\omega_{Zj}}} } \right)} {\left( {\sum\limits_{j = 1}^{TotZones} {{{\dot m}_{\,Zj}}} } \right)}}} \right. } {\left( {\sum\limits_{j = 1}^{TotZones} {{{\dot m}_{\,Zj}}} } \right)}}$$</div>

 Note that a negative latent load means dehumidification is required.
-The average supply air maximum humidity ratio setpoint <span>${\bar \omega_{SP}}$</span>is constrained to be less than or equal to the maximum setpoint humidity ratio (user input) and greater than or equal to the minimum setpoint humidity ratio (user input).
-If the sum of the zone latent dehumidification loads is extremely small (i.e., no dehumidification load), the humidity ratio setpoint is set to the maximum. <span>${\bar \omega_{SP}}$</span>will be applied to the setpoint node or nodes specified in the SetpointManager:MultiZone:MaximumHumidity:Average object.
+The average supply air maximum humidity ratio setpoint <span>\({\bar \omega_{SP}}\)</span>is constrained to be less than or equal to the maximum setpoint humidity ratio (user input) and greater than or equal to the minimum setpoint humidity ratio (user input).
+If the sum of the zone latent dehumidification loads is extremely small (i.e., no dehumidification load), the humidity ratio setpoint is set to the maximum. <span>\({\bar \omega_{SP}}\)</span>will be applied to the setpoint node or nodes specified in the SetpointManager:MultiZone:MaximumHumidity:Average object.
 A dehumidification component (e.g., an desiccant dehumidifier) placed upstream of this node can then use the humidity ratio setpoint to control its moisture removal rate.
 In the case of a chilled water coil which is used for both temperature and high humidity control, this setpoint manager works in conjunction with a Controller:WaterCoil object to determines the minimum supply air temperature required to meet both the temperature (sensible) and humidity (latent) load in the control zone (ref: Controller:WaterCoil).

 ### MultiZone Minimum Humidity Supply Air Reset

 The input object SetpointManager:MultiZone:Humidity:Minimum provides a setpoint manager that attempts to establish a supply air minimum humidity ratio setpoint that will meet the humidification load of zone with the critical humidification requirement at each time step served by an HVAC air loop at the zone actual supply air mass flow rate.
 This setpoint manager, used in conjunction with object ZoneControl:Humidistat, detects the air humidity level for all controlled zones served by an air loop (i.e., zones that have a humidistat object with a humidifying setpoint schedule), and uses moisture mass balances to calculate the supply air minimum humidity ratio setpoint.
 The algorithm loops over all the zones that the system can humidify and calculates the setpoint based on a zone with the highest humidity ratio setpoint requirement as follows:

-IF (<span>${\dot Q_{lzj}}$</span>&gt; 0) THEN
+IF (<span>\({\dot Q_{lzj}}\)</span>&gt; 0) THEN

 <div>$${\omega_{SP\;Zj}} = {\omega_{Zj}} + {{{{\dot Q}_{lZj}}} \mathord{\left/ {\vphantom {{{{\dot Q}_{lZj}}} {{{\dot m}_{Zj}}}}} \right. } {{{\dot m}_{Zj}}}}$$</div>